vedangj044/blog.drogue.io/content/2020-08-11-rust-embedded-layer-cake.md

 In my case, I've wired up my serial port device to pins `PA11` for transmission (tx) and `PA12` for receiving (rx).

-First I get the `PAC` representation of the GPIO pins, the little bits of metal sticking out of my board:
+First I get the `HAL` representation of the GPIO pins, the little bits of metal sticking out of my board:

 ```rust